yuxiao-shawn-wang/django-project/README.md

 | sightings| An application file directory.
 Supports the add, update squirrel data view and import, export data function|
 | map| An application file directory.
 Displays the location of the squirrel sightings on the map|
 ## Install
 This project uses **Django** and **crispy_forms**.
-Go check them out if you don't have them locally installed or you can use the requirements.txt to install all dependencies used in this project.
+Go check them out if you don't have them locally installed or you can use the requirements.txt (in the root directory) to install all dependencies used in this project.

 ```
 $ pip install -r requirements.txt